 - Use your diffuser on top of the net, moving all around until your hair is dry.

 - Remove the net.

-The first time that I tried net diffusing, I diffused for about 30 minutes, and I could tell that the hair on the outside of the net had hard cast and felt pretty dry.
-So, I removed the net.
-I then realized that only the hair that was on the outside of the net was dry.
+The first time that I tried net diffusing, I diffused for about 30 minutes, and I could tell that the hair on the outside of the net had hard cast and felt dry.
+I removed the net.
+Only the hair that was on the outside of the net was dry.
 Most of my hair was still quite wet!
 Especially the hair on top of my head.
 So, I hover diffused the top center of my hair until it was dry.

 (from the first attempt, net diffusing about 45 minutes, then hover diffusing my roots)

 The second time I tried net diffusing, I knew I needed to focus on the center of my hair seems how that part stayed wet.
 This time, I diffused while leaving the diffuser on high heat just above the center of my head, hoping that the high heat would penetrate deeper into the cap.
 I noticed that the outside got dry.

 Instead of removing the cap, I gently let a hand up into the net to try to check the center of my hair.
 It was still wet, so I kept diffusing right at the center for another 20 minutes.
 I checked again, and it was still damp, but a lot closer to dry.